astral-sh/ruff/CONTRIBUTING.md

 - Microbenchmarks which run the linter or the formatter on individual files.
 These run on pull requests.
 - Profiling the linter on either the microbenchmarks or entire projects

-> [!NOTE]
+> \[!NOTE\]
-> When running benchmarks, make sure your CPU is otherwise idle, e.g. close background applications
+> When running benchmarks, ensure that your CPU is otherwise idle (e.g., close any background
-> if necessary.
-Check the settings of your CPU governor, you might need to switch to performance
+> applications, like web browsers).
+You may also want to switch your CPU to a "performance"
-> mode for reliable results esp. for short running processes.
+> mode, if it exists, especially when benchmarking short-lived processes.

 ### CPython Benchmark